This article was updated on Oct. 4, 2018.

 Under FLSA rules, employees must be paid for the time they are required to be at work.
 That is the case regardless of whether the employee is on-site or not; for example, a courier waiting for a parcel or perhaps a sales representative waiting for a client to arrive for a lunch meeting.

 That rule seems pretty straightforward, but it can lead to circumstances that are less than clear.
-For example, a staff member who is required to cover reception while eating lunch is likely entitled to be paid for that time, regardless of whether he or she answers any calls.
-An employee who is required to carry a pager during his or her lunch break but doesn't receive any calls that require an urgent response may not need to be paid.
+For example, a staff member who is required to cover reception while eating lunch is likely entitled to be paid for that time, regardless of whether they answer any calls.
+An employee who is required to carry a pager during their lunch break but doesn't receive any calls that require an urgent response may not need to be paid.
 For clarity, you should always check with your state labor department, as their rules may differ from federal legislation.

 On-Call While Elsewhere

 Employees who are on call while not at work is a murkier set of circumstances.
-Rules can be established around activities that may impair the employee's ability to complete his or her duties, such as alcohol use; however, the volume of stipulations put on personal time will be a factor when determining whether he or she should be paid.
+Rules can be established around activities that may impair the employee's ability to complete their duties, such as alcohol use; however, the volume of stipulations put on personal time will be a factor when determining whether they should be paid.
 The more restrictions placed on workers — for example, where they can go or how quickly they need to respond to calls — the more likely they are legally entitled to remuneration.

 Employees must be paid for any time spent actually working.
 Therefore, workers that assist clients via the phone should maintain phone logs and submit those to payroll.
 Another consideration is the number of work calls employees receive.
 If they are affected to the point where they cannot use the time for their own purpose, then they are probably considered working for the entire on-call period.